dev-mayanktiwari/mlogs-backend/SECURITY.md

 ## 6. Security Best Practices

-CodeGeekCentral adheres to the following security best practices:
+MLOGS adheres to the following security best practices:

 -   Regular security assessments and audits.
 -   Encryption of sensitive data.